ingaleshubhankar/CPP-HANDBOOK/Basics of programming/ControlFlow.md

 <br>

 ## 1. [Sequence](#1-sequence)
 To get desired output if you want to apply some steps in sequential format then we have to use Sequence.
-In this case the flow of our sequence is important to get desired output.
+In this case the flow of our sequence is important to get desired output.<br>

 ## 2. [Iteration](#2-iteration)
 If you want to apply/perform in the repeated manner then we have to use iteration.
-To apply the concept of iteration we have to use loops.<br>
+To apply the concept of iteration we have to use loops.
 Every iteration may contains Sequence, Selection or Iteration.<br>

 ## 3. [Selection](#3-selection)
-If there are multiple possibilities to select any solution then we have to se concept of Selection.<br>
+If there are multiple possibilities to select any solution then we have to se concept of Selection.
 In case of selection, we have to use switch program construct or if-else-if construct.<br>